What is environmental DNA ?

 Aim

-Study the population of humpback whales that breed on the Colombian Pacific coast and feed on the Antarctic Peninsula using DNA analysis techniques (genetic characterization) to monitor their presence, movements and behavior.
+Study the population of humpback whales that breed on the Colombian Pacific coast and feed on the Antarctic Peninsula using DNA analysis techniques (genetic characterization) to monitor their anual presence, movements and behavior.

 Contribute to the understanding and conservation of these majestic creatures, helping to take measures for their protection based on the generation of scientific data.